saucelabs/sauce-docs/docs/test-fairy/ci-tools/gitlab.md

 Be sure to replace the `-F file=@android.apk` argument with a path to your own APK or IPA.
 :::

-For a complete list of available options, please visit the [Upload API reference guide](/test-fairy/api-reference/upload-api)
+For a complete list of available options, visit the [Upload API reference guide](/test-fairy/api-reference/upload-api)